umbralcalc/lobsim/README.md

 # lobsem

-This is a series of Jupyter notebooks which explore and develop the simulation and inference of agent-based models for financial markets within a predominately Bayesian framework.
-To avoid repetition, much of the code developed in this repo can be found in the `src/` folder.
+This is a Bayesian emulator for agent-based simulation models of financial market limit order books.

 This repository is currently under construction...